tjko/fanpico/commands.md

 Syntax: <R1>,<R2>,...<R8>

-Wehre tow specifications can be one of the following:
+Where tow specifications can be one of the following:

 Type|Description|Notes
 ----|-----------|-----